For all positions, please send a resume and cover letter to firstname.lastname@example.org.

-Autism Delaware seeks flexible and dedicated individuals to work as direct support professionals (DSPs) in the New Castle County area.
+Autism Delaware is currently seeking flexible and dedicated individuals to work as DSPs in the New Castle County area.

 We have immediate openings for full- and part-time work with individuals with autism spectrum disorder (ASD).
 Successful applicants will develop and provide support strategies associated with placing and supporting people with unique abilities to help them find employment and participate in their communities through interning, volunteering and recreation.
 Autism Delaware provides the best services possible to our participants while allowing our DSP’s to use their skills, strengths, and talents to enrich the lives of those we support.